dunnlab/phylopytho/README.md

 ### Example treeprune analysis

-In the `phylopytho` directory within this repository, first activate the conda environment as described above, and then run:
+In the `src/phylopytho` directory within this repository, first activate the conda environment as described above, and then run:

     python treeprune.py data\gene_trees.tre pruned_trees.tre